Non-EEA Unmarried Partner Visa UK

 Initially, the visa will be for a period of 33 months if your partner is applying from overseas or 30 months if they are already in the UK.
 This can be extended and be used to gain indefinite leave to remain in the UK if all conditions are met.

-If you have a partner that you would like to bring to the UK with you, or indeed any other immigration or visa query then please get in touch.
-Our specialist immigration advisors can help give you advice and support in your individual situation and give you guidance to make a successful application.
+If you have a partner/spouse that you would like to bring to the UK with you, or indeed any other immigration or visa query then please get in touch.
+Our specialist immigration solicitors can help give you advice and support in your individual situation and give you guidance to make a successful application.

 So for more information or to talk to someone about your specific immigration needs, get in touch today and let us help you.